PynPoint/PynPoint/README.rst

 .. image:: https://img.shields.io/github/license/pynpoint/pynpoint
    :target: https://github.com/PynPoint/PynPoint/blob/master/LICENSE

-PynPoint is a generic, end-to-end pipeline for the data reduction and analysis of high-contrast imaging data of exoplanets.
+PynPoint is a generic, end-to-end pipeline for the reduction and analysis of high-contrast imaging data of exoplanets.
 The pipeline uses principal component analysis (PCA) for the subtraction of the stellar PSF and supports post-processing with ADI, RDI, and SDI techniques.
 The package is stable, extensively tested, and actively maintained.

-For a first impression, `this Jupyter notebook <https://pynpoint.readthedocs.io/en/latest/first_example.html>`_ shows the workflow for running the PSF subtraction of a preprocessed dataset.

 Documentation
 -------------

-Documentation is available at `http://pynpoint.readthedocs.io <http://pynpoint.readthedocs.io>`_, including installation instructions, details on the pipeline architecture, and a description of all the pipeline modules and input parameters.
+Documentation is available at `http://pynpoint.readthedocs.io <http://pynpoint.readthedocs.io>`_, including installation instructions, details on the pipeline architecture, and several notebook tutorials.

 Mailing list
 ------------